dyarawilliams/100-days-of-code/r1-log.md

 ### R1D98
 Attended 100Devs class where we learned about Javascript Arrays.
 Also Redid my Simple Calculator, and changed a few things on my 3rd portfolio.

+### R1D99
+Worked on a few things to finalize my portfolio.